How to Save For Retirement When Self Employed

 6. Start with Employer-Sponsored Plans

 If your company offers a 401(k), take advantage of it.
 Contribute enough to at least get the company match—it’s essentially free money.
-In 2024, the IRS allows employees to contribute up to $23,000 annually if you’re under 50, and $30,000 if you’re over 50.
+The IRS allows employees to contribute up to $23,000 annually if they’re under 50, and $30,000 if they’re over 50.

 7. Automate Your Savings